-

 Before making your decision, refer to our Traffic Ticket Fines and Penalties section to learn more about CDL traffic ticket penalties.

-What if I am Younger than 21 and get a DUI ticket?
+What if I am younger than 21 years old and get a DUI ticket?

-For a BAC of between .02% and .08%, you’ll lose your license for six months.
-For a BAC of .08% or higher, you’ll lose your license for 12 months.
+For a BAC under 0.08%, you'll lose your license for 6 months.
+For a BAC of 0.08% or higher, you'll lose your license for 12 months.

-A second DUI conviction carries an 18-month suspension and an ignition interlock system―that youmust have installed.
+A second DUI conviction carries a suspension of 18 months and an ignition interlock system―that you must have installed.

-Learn more about penalties for drivers younger than 21.
+Learn more about penalties for drivers younger than 21 years old.

-What if I’m younger than 18 and get convicted of a traffic violation?
+What if I'm younger than 18 years old and get convicted of a traffic violation?

-First, understand that if you have a learner’s permit and get a traffic violation, you can’t move on to the next phase.
-The 12-month period leading up to the next phase must be violation free.
+First, understand that if you have a learner's permit and get a traffic violation, you can't move on to the next phase.
+The period of 12 months leading up to the next phase must be violation free.

-Second, if you accumulate four points in a 12-month period, your license will be suspended.
-Some traffic violations are four points or more all by themselves.
-These include violations like reckless driving, aggressive driving, and speeding 24 mile or more about the speed limit.
+Second, if you accumulate 4 points in a period of 12 months, your license will be suspended.
+Some traffic violations are 4 points or more all by themselves.
+These include violations like reckless driving, aggressive driving, and speeding 24 through 33 MPH over the speed limit.

 Chapter Six of the Georgia Driver’s Manual fully explains teen driver penalties.